 Caramel icing takes time, but it’s totally worth the effort.
-Icing has been made like this for generations because it’s the best!

 A true caramel icing, I’ve learned, takes time.

 As you stand stirring the saucepan of caramel icing in the making, you’ll have an unusual moment of quiet – a chance to come up with ideas even better than your shower-time epiphanies.

 But, if you’re like me, thirty minutes of slow, repetitive stirring motion will hypnotize you.

 You’ll soon find yourself simply staring into the sweet confection, monitoring the reading on your candy thermometer as it crawls up, and observing the thickening caramel with wide-eyed wonder.

 Caramel icing is not the same as smooth, sticky caramel that you would find in a candy bar or on a caramel apple.
 This icing is meant for frosting cakes and cupcakes and the icing is a little crunchy (gritty) on the outside but soft and smooth when you bite into it.

 Caramel icing is also quite different from caramel frosting.
 The lines are somewhat blurred between frosting and icing (sometimes the terms are used interchangeably), but typically an icing is considered a topping that is hard and flat while a frosting has height and is light and fluffy.

 To make caramel icing, you’ll need two pans: a saucepan and a skillet.

 Melting Sugar with Butter and Evaporated Milk